If a God, why a Christian God?

 It is vital to hear and take heed of Christ's message because Jesus pointed to Himself as the only way to God when He said: "I am the way, the truth, and the life.
 No one can come to the Father except through me.”
 (John 14: 6) With those words He left no room for doubt for that was never His intention.

-It is only Christ who is able to put the key to God's treasure house into our hands and then tell us to take from there all that we desire.
+It is Christ and only Christ who is able to put the key to God's treasure house into our hands so that we might take from there all that we desire.